avosuser/ExData_Plotting1/README.md

 <li><b>Sub_metering_2</b>: energy sub-metering No. 2 (in watt-hour of active energy).
 It corresponds to the laundry room, containing a washing-machine, a tumble-drier, a refrigerator and a light. </li>
 <li><b>Sub_metering_3</b>: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.</li>
 </ol>

-## How my Code works

-I have independent code for each plot i.e. you can run plot3.R independent of plot1.R and hence you will see duplicate code on each of the R files.

-* My code uses packages sqldf, lubridate and data.table, see comments on the code file for installation instructions.

-* I setup working directory which suits my needs, feel free to change it as needed for your computer.

-* You may find it useful to convert the Date and Time variables to Date/Time classes in R using the `strptime()` and `as.Date()` functions.

-* Once the raw data file is downloaded and unzipped, I read the required data for the two days into a data.table.

-* I took the date and time columns and added a new column to the data.table.
-This column is used on all the graphs where the X-axis needs date/time information.

-* The rest of the code just uses the plot function to plot the graphs.